Inclusive Learning in the Classroom: How to Create the Right Environment

 No matter how homogeneous or diverse your classroom may be, every student benefits when inclusion and diversity is taught through a non-biased lens.
 When materials are presented that depict characters, language and culture from a diversity of backgrounds, students learn understanding, empathy and acceptance.
 A sense of belonging is created as students of all ethnicities, backgrounds and needs see themselves reflected in the classroom materials and teachings.

-In fact, the 2014–2015 school year, according to neaToday, “signals the first time non-white students represent a majority in America’s public schools, marking a watershed moment for the country’s increasingly diverse population.”
+According to neaToday.org, the 2014–2015 school year marked “the first time non-white students represent a majority in America’s public schools, marking a watershed moment for the country’s increasingly diverse population.”

 “A teaching force that represents the nation’s racial, ethnic, and linguistic cultures and effectively incorporates this background and knowledge to enhance students’ academic achievement is advantageous to the academic performance of students of all backgrounds, and for students of color specifically.
 A mere 18 percent of the PK–12 teaching corps are people of color and, as research shows, far too many educators, regardless of background, struggle to comprehend and employ the tenets of culturally responsive practice.”